-First Year Orientation for all incoming 2013 students begins on Thursday evening, August 20, with a welcoming dinner.
-Day student sessions continue the following morning Wednesday, August 21 and end on Friday afternoon, August 23.
-Evening student sessions will continue on the evenings of Wednesday, August 21 and Thursday, August 22.
+First Year Orientation for all entering students will take place Monday through Thursday, August 18-21, 2014.
 In the Spring, the Orientation Committee will post a specific page of materials for entering law students.
-It will provide information about Orientation, an FAQ, useful links, lists of lawrelated books and movies, and other information for entering law students.
+It will provide information about Orientation, an FAQ, useful links, lists of law-related books and movies, and other information for entering law students.